peteroupc/peteroupc.github.io/randomgendoc.md

     urandgreater(rg, a, b)
-        Determines whether the first u-rand is greater than another u-rand; returns true if so and false otherwise.
+        Determines whether the first u-rand is greater than another u-rand; returns True if so and False otherwise.
 During the comparison, additional bits will be sampled in both u-rands if necessary for the comparison.

     urandless(rg, a, b)
-        Determines whether the first u-rand is less than another u-rand; returns true if so and false otherwise.
+        Determines whether the first u-rand is less than another u-rand; returns True if so and False otherwise.
 During the comparison, additional bits will be sampled in both u-rands if necessary for the comparison.